Neil Gorsuch: American Indian law & relations

-President Trump's tax records

-In July 2020, the Supreme Court ruled in two separate 7–2 decisions in Trump v.
-Vance that the Manhattan district attorney could access Trump's tax records, but returned the case of Congressional access to the lower courts, pending the outcome of that case.
-Gorsuch joined Roberts, Kavanaugh, and the four Democratic appointees in the majority in both cases while Thomas and Alito dissented.
+COVID-19 restrictions

+On November 26, 2020, Gorsuch joined the majority opinion in Roman Catholic Diocese of Brooklyn v.
+Cuomo, which struck down COVID-19 restrictions imposed by the state of New York on houses of worship.

+On May 18, 2023, Gorsuch issued a statement about the Court's decision to dismiss a lawsuit by several states aimed at continuing Title 42 expulsions of immigrants, a policy instituted to prevent the introduction of COVID-19 cases to the United States.
+His statement criticized many of the restrictions the government had imposed since the pandemic started and said, "Since March 2020, we may have experienced the greatest intrusions on civil liberties in the peacetime history of this country."

 Legal philosophy

 Gorsuch is a proponent of originalism, the idea that the Constitution should be interpreted as perceived at the time of enactment, and of textualism, the idea that statutes should be interpreted literally, without considering the legislative history and underlying purpose of the law.
 An editorial in the National Catholic Register opined that Gorsuch's judicial decisions lean more toward natural law philosophy.

 In January 2019, Bonnie Kristian of The Week wrote that an "unexpected civil libertarian alliance" was developing between Gorsuch and Sotomayor "in defense of robust due process rights and skepticism of law enforcement overreach."